tomiacannondale/rusk/README.md

-# Goblin
+# Rusk

-Goblin is library that read and write Open Document Spreadsheet Format(ods).
+Rusk is library that read and write Open Document Spreadsheet Format(ods).

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'goblin'
+    gem 'rusk'

 And then execute: